VikasRajashekar/NER_tagger/README.md

 4.conda install -c mila-udem pygpu

 # German Dataset:
+## Note: Neither in paper or in github I was able to find exact settings/hyper-parameters  used for German language for SOTA results

 **For German data set, A small change in loader.py at line number: 15 is necessary.
 We need to use codecs of type "latin-1" because of German special letters.**